ansible/ansible/docs/docsite/rst/windows_winrm.rst

     # set the thumbprint value
     Set-Item -Path WSMan:\localhost\Service\CertificateThumbprint -Value $certificate_thumbprint

-Non Administrator Accounts
+Non-Administrator Accounts
 ``````````````````````````
-By default WinRM is configured to only allow accounts in the local
+WinRM is configured by default to only allow accounts in the local
 ``Administrators`` group to run over WinRM.
-This restriction can be lifted by
+This restriction can be removed by
 running the following command:

 .. code-block:: powershell